ni/niveristand-ballard-milStd1553-custom-device/Docs/User Guide/User Guide.md

 - `Assets/Parameters.xml`
 - `Assets/Hardware.xml`

-The files are configured with two ARINC 429 channels each containing the same two labels.
-The following XML snippet shows the Parameters file configuration of the transmit channel: Label 07 is an acyclic label with one BNR parameter, and Label 23 is a cyclic label with one BNR parameter.
-The receive channel contains two labels configured identically.

 The files are configured with three simulated terminals:
 - **0**: Bus Controller
 - **1**: Remote Terminal 1